powerfist01/fastapi-nuxt-boilerplate/README.md

 ## Database Migrations

-To create and apply migrations:
+To create and apply migrations inside the backend container:
 ```sh
 alembic upgrade head
 ```